-At least 90% of the investments in the Sub-fund are aligned with #1 E/S characteristics.
+At least 80% of the investments in the Sub-fund are aligned with #1 E/S characteristics.
 The Sub-fund does not commit to holding sustainable investments.
-Up to 10% may be allocated to #2 Other investments, which will be cash or cash equivalents.
+Up to 20% may be allocated to #2 Other investments, which may also include cash or cash equivalents.